johannes87/akk_status/README.md

+# Components

+* bar.py, running on the Raspberry PI; bar.py opens a TCP port (configured in net.ini)
+* connect.py, connecting to the port opened by bar.py. connect.py tries
+  to ensure that a connection to bar.py is always established.

 # Setting up the Raspberry PI

 * mount the /boot partition of the SD card and create the empty file